dclong/blog/misc/content/2015-05-19-ipython-tips.markdown

 ## Tricks & Traps

+1. If you run a shell command, it is suggested that you always prefix it with `!` (even though it is not required sometimes), the reason is that pipe will fail to work without the prefixing `!`.

 1. Both shell commands prefixed with `!` (e.g., `!ls`) and line magics (e.g., `%ls`) can be mixed with Python code in IPython!!
     This makes things very convenient sometimes.